Protect your loved ones from germs and contamination

-It is recommended that all Canadians get the flu vaccine, especially those who are at risk of complications (young children, the elderly, and those with certain diseases).
+It is recommended that all Canadians, 6 months and over, get the flu vaccine, especially those who are at risk of complications (young children, the elderly, and those with certain diseases).
 In Canada, the flu results in thousands of hospitalizations and hundreds of deaths every year.

 Measures to prevent the spread of respiratory infections (cold and flu)

 - Place your arm in front of your mouth or nose when you cough or sneeze, to reduce the spread of the virus in the air.

 - Wash your hands after coughing, sneezing, or blowing your nose.

 - Dispose of tissues immediately after use.
 Do not keep them in your pocket.

 - Limit or avoid contact with family and friends who are in fragile health (grandparents, infants, and people with certain chronic diseases).

 What to do if someone has the stomach flu

 Since stomach flu (gastroenteritis) is highly contagious, only one member of the family should be assigned to care for the sick individual, where possible.
 The sick person should not handle food that will be eaten by other members of the family and should avoid direct contact with others.